 - Duplicate Infrastructures?: It’s hard to tell what Bill is talking about here.
 He began with a false premise at the start of his comment.
 And I don’t know why he says duplicate infrastructures are being run.
-I guess my question would by why.
-SuccessFactors has acquired over 5 years ago, so why has this not been worked out already?
-This speaks to the disorganization of the Cloud offerings that were described in Vinnie Mirchanani’s SAP Nation 2.0.
+I guess my question would but why.
+SuccessFactors acquired over five years ago, so why has this not been worked out already?
+This speaks to the disorganization of the Cloud offerings that were described in Vinnie Mirchandani’s SAP Nation 2.0.

 Overall, whatever happens to SuccessFactors is not reflective of the applications that were developed internally, and these applications are still overwhelmingly delivered on premises.
 SAP is engaged in a massive campaign of cloud washing where it both overstates how many customers are using things like S/4HANA in the cloud and then attempts to confuse customers and analysts by commingling SaaS applications like SuccessFactors and Ariba and Concur with the rest of the portfolio.
 But Bill McDermott is showing signs of being a parrot on SuccessFactors.
 Virtually every time the topic of the Cloud comes up, Bill begins talking about SuccessFactors.
 The trick he uses is to make a general statement about SAP and the Cloud and then say “especially SuccessFactors.”He might as well say “only SuccessFactors (and Ariba)”